onaio/sre-tooling/README.md

 - `AWS_ACCESS_KEY_ID`: Required if AWS credentials not configured in ~/.aws/credentials.
 The AWS access key ID to use to authenticate against the API.
 - `AWS_SECRET_ACCESS_KEY`: Required if AWS credentials not configured in ~/.aws/credentials.
 The AWS access key to use to authenticate against the API.
 - `SRE_BILL_REQUIRED_TAGS`: Required.
 Comma-separated list of keys that are required for billing e.g `"OwnerList,EnvironmentList,EndDate"`.
-- `SRE_NOTIFY_SLACK_WEBHOOK_URL`: Not required.
+- `SRE_NOTIFICATION_SLACK_WEBHOOK_URL`: Not required.
 Slack Webhook URL to use to send notifications to Slack.
 If not set, tool will not try to send notifications to Slack.